-Students who wish to complete an Arts degree in Economics with a second major in Business or Mathematics should consult the specific program requirements below.
+Students who wish to complete an Arts degree in Economics with a second major in Business should consult the specific program requirements below.
 All other students should follow the Major requirements above.
-Arts subjects that are particularly suited to a double-major program with economics include Politics, Philosophy, Sociology, History, English or a foreign language.

 BACHELOR OF ARTS WITH HONOURS IN ECONOMICS WITH BUSINESS ADMINISTRATION